 QSA series remote annunciators consist of a cabinet backbox and door, a CPU/Display Unit, and a remote annunciator interface (RAI) card.
-Optionally, a QSA series remote annunciator can include one LED/switch card.
+Optionally, a QSA series remote annunciator can include one or two LED/switch cards depending on the cabinet size.
 The cabinet and CPU/Display Unit are ordered separately and assembled in the field.

-The QSA series remote annunciators that you can connect to a control panel are shown in Figure 2-2 and described in the table below.
+The QSA series remote annunciators that you can connect to a control panel are shown in Figure 2-2 and described in Table 2.3.